 recent survey, 93 percent of BITs include such provisions, which are intended to guarantee investors that their claims will be adjudicated in an independent, impartial, and timely manner.5 Over the past two decades these provisions have led to a significant proliferation of investor-state dispute settlement (ISDS) cases.

 Drawing on the combined records of the United Nations Conference on Trade and Develop- ment (UNCTAD 2015) and the International Centre for the Settlement of Investment Dispute (ICSID 2015) a total of 610 treaty-based arbitral claims involving 104 countries were regis- tered at international tribunals between 1987, when the first recorded investor-state dispute was referred for international arbitration, and 2014.
 As arbitration often proceeds confiden- tially, the completeness of these records cannot be fully verified on the basis of other sources.
-What is known, however, is that the predominant player in international investor-state dis- putes is the International Centre for the Settlement of International Disputes (ICSID).
+What is known, however, is that the predominant player in international investor-state dis- putes is the International Centre for the Settlement of International Disputes (ICSID), which is an autonomous international institution affiliated with the World Bank.
 The ICSID maintains public records of all of the international investor-state conflicts brought to it for resolution, the number of which totaled 497 as of December 31, 2014, 72 percent of which were initiated under a BIT or other treaty.6 Drawing on these records as well as those made available by UNCTAD,7 we develop a database to analyze the impact of ISDS involvement on respondent states.

 Our contributions to the existing literature on investor-state dispute settlement are three- fold.
-First, in contrast to prior research on the impact of investor-state dispute involvement, we focus not only on ICSID disputes but also include analysis covering the broader universe of known disputes.
-Second, we not only analyze the consequences of dispute involvement on investment flows, but also state reputation, which is the theoretical mechanism presumably linking dispute involvement with investment flows.
-Last, and most important, in contrast to the theoretical claims presented in prior research, we argue that the reputational conse- quences of treaty violations are contingent on institutional design and associated information
+First, in contrast to prior research on the impact of investor-state dispute involvement, we focus not only on ICSID disputes but also the broader universe of known disputes.
+Second, we not only analyze the consequences of dispute involvement on investment flows, but also state reputation, which is the theoretical mechanism presumed to link dispute involvement with investment flows.
+Last, and most important, in contrast to the theoretical claims presented in prior research, we argue that the reputational conse- quences of investment treaty violations are limited and heavily contingent on the availability of information to the international community, which has varied considerably over time as well as across dispute settlement venues..

-costs.
 Central characteristics of the ISDS process, particularly its narrow, decentralized,

 5Gaukrodger and Gordon (2012, p.
 8)